gouttegd/protege-launcher/README.md

 append=-Xnoclassgc
 ```

-For backwards compatibility, if no `jvm.conf` file is found, the macOS
+For backwards compatibility, if no `jvm.conf` file is found or if the
-and Windows versions of the launcher will try to use the configuration
+file does not contain any option, the macOS and Windows versions of the
-methods used in older Protégé versions.
+launcher will try to use the configuration methods used in older Protégé
+versions.

 On macOS, the launcher will look for a `JVMOptions` key in the bundle’s
 `Info.plist` file.
 That key should contain an array where each item is